-4: Regulations for World, Olympic and Paralympic Title Competition 4 .3.7.2 If either the ITTF Executive Vice-President responsible for the World Cup or the ITTF Director of Competition is unable to attend a meeting of the Jury he or she may nominate an appointee to attend in his or her place who shall have the right to speak and to vote.
-4.3.7.3 The Chair of the Jury shall be appointed by the ITTF Executive Vice Presiden responsible for the World Cup.
-4.3.7.4 Any Association directly affected by a matter under consideration at a Jur meeting shall be entitled to be represented at that meeting but shall not be ontitled to vote.
+4: Regulations for World, Olympic and Paralympic Title Competition 4.3.7.2 If either the ITTF Executive Vice-President responsible for the World Cup or the ITTF Director of Competition is unable to attend a meeting of the Jury he or she may nominate an appointee to attend in his or her place who shall have the right to speak and to vote.
+4.3.7.3 The Chair of the Jury shall be appointed by the ITTF Executive Vice-Presiden responsible for the World Cup.
+4.3.7.4 Any Association directly affected by a matter under consideration at a Jur meeting shall be entitled to be represented at that meeting but shall not be entitled to vote.
 4.3.7.5 The Jury shall have power to decide any question of appeal within the jurisdiction of a tournament management committee.
-4 .3.7.6 The Jury shall meet before the start of the tournament to be informed of all draw alterations requested up to that time and the Jury shall meet again only when has to consider appeals against its administrative decisions or decisions of the referee.
-4.3.8 Co ommercial Rights 4.
-3.8.1 The ITTF exclusively owns and controls all commercial rights in and to the Championships.
-Such Commercial Rights to include, without limitation and ir each case on a worldwide basis, all: 4.3.8.1.1 audio, visual and audio visual and data rights (in every medium, whethe or not existing as at the date of these regulations); 4.
-3.8.1.2 sponsorship, advortising, merchandising, marketing and other forms or rights of association; 4.3.8.1.3 ticketing, hospitality and other concession rights; and 4 .3.8.1.4 other rights to commercialise the Championships (including withou limitation any so called "event rights" and any right to authorise the taking of bets on the Championships.
-4 .3.8.2 The ITTF shall be entitled to exploit the Commercial Rights in such manner as it considers appropriate, including granting licences in respect of the same (or part thereof) to the relevant Association or to other third party(ics) from time to time.
-Each Association shall ensure that their members (officials, players, delegated and other affiliates) shall: 4.3.8.3 4 .3.8.3 4 .3.8.3.1 comply with any and all rules, regulations and/or guidelines in relation to the exploitation of the Commercial Rights which may be issued from time to time by or on behalf of the ITTF; and arrangements for the exploitation of any of the Commercial Rights and shall not by any act or omission infringe any exclusive rights granted there under or otherwise cause any breach thereof to occur.
+4.3.7.6 The Jury shall meet before the start of the tournament to be informed of all drav alterations requested up to that time and the Jury shall meet again only when i has to consider appeals against its administrative decisions or decisions of the referee.
+4.3.8 Co ommercial Rights 4 .3.8 .1 The ITTF exclusively owns and controls all commercial rights in and to the Championships.
+Such Commercial Rights to include, without limitation and ir each case on a worldwide basis, all: 4.3.8.1.1 audio, visual and audio visual and data rights (in every medium, whethe or not existing as at the date of these regulations); 4.3.8.1.2 sponsorship, advertising, merchandising, marketing and other forms o rights of association; 4.3.8.1.3 ticketing, hospitality and other concession rights; and 4 .3.8 .1.4 other rights to commercialise the Championships (including withou limitation any so called "event rights" and any right to authorise the taking of bets on the Championships.
+4.3.8.2 The ITTF shall be entitled to exploit the Commercial Rights in such manner as it considers appropriate, including granting licences in respect of the same (or part thereof) to the relevant Association or to other third party(ies) from time to time.
+4.3.8.3 Each Association shall ensure that their members (officials, players, delegates and other affiliates) shall: 4.3.8.3.1 comply with any and all rules, regulations and/or guidelines in relation to the exploitation of the Commercial Rights which may be issued from time to time by or on behalf of the ITTF; and 4.3.8.3.2 provide such rights, facilities and services as are required to enable the ITTF and/or the relevant third party to fulfil their obligations under any arrangements for the exploitation of any of the Commercial Rights and shall not by any act or omission infringe any exclusive rights granted there under or otherwise cause any breach thereof to occur.
 For the avoidance of doubt only the ITTF may enforce this rule against an Association and no third party shall be entitled to do so.